 The final Zim destination to mention here, is Mana Pools.
 This region is located in the north of the country.
 The word Mana means ‘four’ in the Shona language, referring to the four large pools that dominate the area.
 However, there are also many smaller pools, as well as masses of banks and islets and beautiful forests.
 Mana Pools was named a UNESCO World Heritage Site in 1984 and a Ramsar Wetland of International Importance in 2013!
 Unfortunately threats to the region remain in the form of poaching and mining, but presently the wildlife is going strong, featuring Zim’s largest concentrations of hippos and crocs, plus huge herds of elephant and buffalo during the dry season.
 And the birdlife is equally impressive – to date, over 350 species have been recorded.

-Our favourite property for groups in Mana Pools is Goliath Safaris Tented Camp, in the north part of the region and alongside the very scenic Zambezi River.
+Our favourite property for private groups in Mana Pools is Goliath Safaris Tented Camp, in the north part of the region and alongside the very scenic Zambezi River.
 This camp is owned by Stretch Ferreira, one of Zimbabwe’s most famous guides!
 As you would expect, the standard of guiding here is first rate.
 Both game drives and walking safaris are led by Stretch himself, while other activities include canoe excursions and boat trips.
 Each day is organised according to what you want to do, and when night falls you are guaranteed a good night’s sleep in very comfortable accommodation!
 Goliath has six tented rooms, classic safari style, with high ceilings and mesh windows to encourage cool breezes.
 There are mosquito nets too, and en-suite facilities include an outside shower.

-If any of these destinations appeals to you for group travel, just give us a call to find out more!
+If any of these destinations appeals to you for private group travel, just give us a call to find out more!